-- The labor force participation rate decreased by 0.1 percentage points over the month to 62.1 percent but is 1.2 percentage points below its February 2020 level.
+- The labor force participation rate increased by 0.1 percentage points over the month to 62.5 percent.
 Note: This number is calculated by dividing the sum of all workers who are employed or actively looking for a job by the working-age population.

 - Also, we are seeing many resignations as the workforce repurposes itself.
 These are due to people switching careers due to the desire to pursue new career paths, perceived health risks in their current jobs, the desire for more remote work, and better work-life balance.
 New technology-based jobs are now affecting this trend.

 - In the under $50K earners, there is even some incentive not to work and collect benefits for an advantage over wages.